Hegl1/ParProg2021/Assignment_08/assignment_08.md

 ### Findings

-#### Can you find any information pointint to successful or unsuccessful vectorization?
+#### Can you find any information pointing to successful or unsuccessful vectorization?

 The compiler prints the result for each vectorization attempt it makes (so there is a section for every loop).
-If a loop was vectorized successfull, the compiler outputs `NOTE: LOOP VECTORIZED` at the end of an output block.
+If a loop was vectorized successful, the compiler outputs `NOTE: LOOP VECTORIZED` at the end of an output block.
-If the vectorization was unsuccessfull, the compiler prints a message with the reason why the loop could not be vectorized, e.g.:
+If the vectorization was unsuccessful, the compiler prints a message with the reason why the loop could not be vectorized, e.g.:

 ```
 analysis.c:22:9: note: not vectorized: not suitable for gather load _5 = a[_4];